 Data completeness varies widely by centre depending on the local patient pathway for post-op care.
 Surgeons with less than or exactly 40% of both pre- and post-op VA data has been excluded from this outcome with a note to indicate that data completeness is inadequate for reporting.

-Trust electronic medical record (EMR) systems: e.g. Medisoft, OpenEyes and in-house databases compliant with the RCOphth national cataract dataset.
-For both EMR sources the data used for the audit comprise the actual (anonymised) hospital record for each of the patients.
+Trust electronic medical record (EMR) systems: e.g. Medisoft, OpenEyes, Epic and in-house databases compliant with the RCOphth national cataract dataset.
+For all EMR sources, the data used for the audit comprise the actual (anonymised) hospital record for each of the patients.

 The data used in the audit analysis does not fully represent the total number of cataract surgery that is being performed every year in England and Wales.
 Some centres and surgeons have joined the audit towards the end of the data collection period and have contributed lesser cases to audit.